Mepseha/Project-4/README.md

 ## Overview

 This repository contains code for predicting genetic disorders using machine learning models, specifically neural networks and logistic regression.
-The dataset used for training and testing is sourced from test.csv.
+The dataset used for training and testing is sourced from train.csv.

 ## Logistics Regression Model (All Features)
 ### Data Manipulation